Blogs: Get Insights on Waterproofing Solutions & Industry Trends

 Why Waterproofing Fails (And It's Not the Membrane)

-When basements leak, most fingers point to the membrane.
-But industry data tells a different story:
+When basements leak, it's easy to assume it's a fault with the membrane install.
+But industry data tells a different story.

 90% of basement waterproofing failures are caused by poor concrete compaction- not defective products.